Generic Name: alendronate (a LEN dro nate)

 How should I take alendronate?

-Alendronate tablets are taken either once each day or once each week.
+Alendronate is taken either once daily or once per week.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.